wednesday2024/projects/extractor & repacker/README.md

 ## Requirements

- * Python 2.7.x version must be installed , (latest build of 2.7.x, DO NOT USE PYTHON 3.x)
+ * Python 2.7.x version must be installed, (latest build of 2.7.x, DO NOT USE PYTHON 3.x)

  * Java Development kit or JAVA SDK must be installed for ZIP signing